 Caroline (Carli) Parmelee-Noffsinger, LMSW, CAADC

-Carli Noffsinger came to Sanford House with more than 20 years clinical experience.
-She has held various roles in the addiction treatment field including: primary therapist and case manager for residential, IOP and outpatient therapy.
+Carli Noffsinger came to Sanford with more than 20 years clinical experience, holding various roles in the addiction treatment field.
+These roles include: primary therapist and case manager for residential, IOP, and outpatient therapy.
 Carli holds a master’s degree in Social Work from Grand Valley State University.
-She is also trained in trauma therapy through the Ross Institute in Richardson,Texas.
+And she trained in trauma therapy through the Ross Institute in Richardson,Texas.

-Carli’s primary role at Sanford House is facilitating the Family Program.
-She is currently updating and revising the program design and content and hopes to improve upon an already successful approach to family intervention.
-In her free time, Carli spends time with her horse.
-She has been a horse lover and owner for most of her life and has facilitated equine therapy sessions.
-She says, “The back of a horse is good for the inside of a person.”
-Carli is an active grandparent with her 3 year-old granddaughter and prides herself in her “political involvement”.
+When she’s not working, Carli spends time with her horse.
+She has been a horse lover and owner for most of her life.
+Carli is also an active grandparent with her 3 year-old granddaughter and prides herself in her “political involvement”.

-Carli says, ” I believe that substance abuse and addiction are major social problems of our times.
-These problems have destroyed individual lives, families and careers.
-The secondary consequences of addiction impact hundreds and thousands of Americans each day.
-I consider time spent in the addiction treatment field as worthwhile and I enjoy being engaged with people experiencing life challenges related to resolving addiction and addiction related problems.”
+Carli says, ” Addiction is a major social problem of our times.
+It destroys individual lives, families and careers.
+And the consequences of addiction impact hundreds and thousands of Americans each day.
+Because of this, I consider time spent in the addiction treatment field as worthwhile.
+And I enjoy being engaged with people experiencing and resolving life’s challenges.